acm-cui/website-cui2025/submit/Tutorials.md

 label: Tutorials
 description: CUI !!conference.year!! will feature a dedicated tutorials track.
 Tutorials are in-depth presentations of fundamental or state-of-the-art topics presented by researchers or practitioners within the field of CUI.

-maintainer: tutorials
+maintainer: workshops
 lastmod: page

 track:
-  chairs: tutorials
+  chairs: workshops
-  dates: tutorials
+  dates: workshops

 menus:
   submit: